-As required by Section 404 of the Sarbanes-Oxley Act of 2002 and related rules promulgated by the Securities and Exchange Commission, our management assessed the effectiveness of the internal control over financial reporting as of December 31, 2017 using criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, our management has concluded that our internal control over financial reporting was effective as of December 31, 2017.
+Our management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2018.
+In making this assessment, it used the criteria established within the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) (2013 framework).
+Based on this assessment, our management has concluded that, as of December 31, 2018, our internal control over financial reporting was effective.